UofT-HPRC/galapagos/README.md

 5. Create the project.
 `source projects/{project_name}/createCluster.sh`
-and then program the FPGA.
+and then program the FPGA.(the bitstreams would be located at /projects/{project_name}/1/1.runs/impl_1/shellTop.bit and /projects/{project_name}/2/2.runs/impl_1/shellTop.bit)

 6. By running `/kernals_sw/kernals/kern`, it will send 3x 32-bit integers to the FPGA which will return the result of multiplication of the 3 numbers.

 ### Other notes

 To make a project with your own kernels, you would need to edit the map.xml and logical.xml files, then run the above steps.
+The /map.xml and /kernels_sw/multiplier_demo/cpu_node.cpp would need the IP Addresses of CPU and/or FPGAs depending on where each kernel would be running.

 `make hlsmiddleware` compiles the HLS source code of Galapagos' IPs.